Day three of the floor replacement and people almost died…and they still might!!!

 More doors were taken off the hinges and stacked beside the toilet and now get this!!!!!
 The toilet was used messy boy style and there is urine and toilet water splashed onto my doors!!!
 Are you freaking out yet?
 Yeah, me too.

 Do you see that crumpled mess on the ground behind the door?
 Those are my extremely expensive Levolor blinds from my bedroom.

 Here is a shot of my sink vanity.
 Believe it or not, I was promised site protection, zipped plastic doors, extreme care of my things.
-I think that my MAC make-up brushes, now completely caked with dust, saw dust and other grime may have to be replaced, the basket of fresh towels needs to be rewashed and my father’s vintage Dr.s bag which holds the medicine and sits on a metal shelf high above Binky and Bunny reach, probably needs to be somehow professionally cleaned.
+I think that my MAC make-up brushes, now completely caked with dust, dust after table saws, dewalt combo kits, and other grime may have to be replaced, the basket of fresh towels needs to be rewashed and my father’s vintage Dr.s bag which holds the medicine and sits on a metal shelf high above Binky and Bunny reach, probably needs to be somehow professionally cleaned.
 What does one do with old leather?
 Oh, and that shelf has had one of the anchors pulled part way out of the wall by one of the doors.

 This is what the promised secure dust proof zip entrance door between the kitchen and the rest of the house mess looks like.
 Not quite what I was expecting.

 To say that I’m totally fed up is an understatement.
 I sent an email following my phone call with the project manager.
 This is what I said: